Luciano-project/pyxl-autosearch/README.md

 2. Open a Pull Request and include a clear and descriptive title and explanation of your changes
 3. I will review and merge your changes

 ---

 # Tools and Resources Used

-This project was made possible thanks to the following technologies and libraries:
+The following technologies and libraries were used to build the application:

 - **Python**
 - **Flask**